Penn's Cave and Hotel

-Penn's Cave House is a historic structure, once used as a hotel from 1885 until 1919.
-It is located on the property of Penn's Cave & Wildlife Park at Gregg Township, Centre County, Pennsylvania.
-It is now used strictly for offices for Penn's Cave, Inc., and has not offered overnight or hotel accommodations since 1919.
+Penn's Cave House is a historic, American structure.
+Used as a hotel from 1885 into the early 1900s, it is part of the Penn's Cave & Wildlife Park that is located in Gregg Township, Centre County, Pennsylvania.
+Now used strictly for the offices of Penn's Cave, Inc., it has not offered overnight or hotel accommodations since 1919.

+This property was added to the National Register of Historic Places in 1978.

+History

 The Penn's Cave property includes seven contributing buildings, one contributing site (the cave), and two contributing structures.
 Penn's Cave House was built in 1885, and is a three-story, seven-bay, frame building with a high mansard roof.
 It sits on a limestone foundation.
 It was extensively remodeled in 1938, and again in 1960.
 A one-story, rear wing was added in 1962, and was a coffee shop for cave visitors until 1980, when the Penn's Cave Visitors Center was built and opened.
 In 1980, it became a private residence.
 Its upper floors are used for corporate offices, private meetings and special events.

 The cave is a popular tourist attraction and features a natural curiosity with its Trenton (or Beekmantown) limestone formations.
-The cave measures approximately 1,300 feet in length and the height of the cave roof measures up to 55 feet above the surface of the stream which is 3 to 5 feet deep throughout the cave.
-The temperature within the cave remains a constant 52 degrees Fahrenheit year round.
+The cave measures approximately 1,300 feet in length; the height of the cave roof measures up to fifty-five feet above the surface of the stream which is three to five feet deep throughout the cave.
+The temperature within the cave remains a constant fifty-two degrees Fahrenheit year round.
+Penn's Cave Airport is located adjacent to the park.

-It was added to the National Register of Historic Places in 1978.
+This property was added to the National Register of Historic Places in 1978.

-Penn's Cave Airport is adjacent to the park.
+Controversies

-Penn's Cave was fined by the USDA in 2021 for the deaths of 34 white tailed deer, 11 of which were shot.
-Some of the deer were killed for "looking sick" but there was no notification or consultation with the veterinarian as legally required.
-18 of the 21 white tailed deer born at Penn's Cave in 2020 died.
+Eighteen of the twenty-one white tailed deer that were born at Penn's Cave in 2020 died.
+In 2021, Penn's Cave was fined by the USDA for the deaths of thirty-four white tailed deer, eleven of which were shot.
+Although several of the deer were killed for "looking sick," there was no prior notification of, or consultation with, a veterinarian as legally required.